CatspawMods/Anomaly-Addon-Archive/README.md

 2. Generally speaking, please DO NOT include modified versions of the same files in your own addons.
 3. **ALL CONTENT FOUND HERE IS USED AT YOUR OWN RISK.** I can't provide any support at all for what you find here, period.

-In other words, if I have a file called `utils_catsy_common.script`, you're free to include it in your own addon, unmodified.
+In other words, if I have a file called `utils_catspaw_common.script`, you're free to include it in your own addon, unmodified.
 You're also free to take code from it, and use that code in your own scripts that are named something else.
-What I don't want you doing is modifying `utils_catsy_common.script` (or anything else) and then including a modified copy of that same file in some other addon or modpack.
+What I don't want you doing is modifying `utils_catspaw_common.script` (or anything else) and then including a modified copy of that same file in some other addon or modpack.

 Do you want ugly mod conflicts?
 Because that's how you get ugly mod conflicts.
 Don't do it, please.